Last Updated on January 28, 2024 by Carrie Stephens

 - Dining rooms that are frequently used.

 Sleeping with a parrot isn’t recommended.
-Not only is it an unnatural sleeping position for birds, but the chances of it becoming trapped after you’ve moved or turned over are extremely high.
+It’s an unnatural sleeping position for birds, and the chances of it becoming trapped when you move or turn over are high.